vladi03/table-page-search/README.md

 "itemsPerPage" - (Optional) defaults to 10

-"display" - (Optional if "fieldSort" has value) function to calculate a node
+"display" - (Optional if "fieldSort" has value) function to calculate a node for table cell.  "onRowClick" will not be fired for cells that use this option but the "onRowClick" is passed as a parameter.

 "fieldSort" - (Optional if "display" has value) sorting and is used for the cell value if "display" is not provided